rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 6. ARGIND

-    This variable is mainly used to determine which file the awk program is working on.
+    This variable is mainly used to determine the file the `awk` program is working on.

     ```bash
     Shell > awk '{print ARGIND,$0}' /etc/hostname /etc/resolv.conf